 "The young guys don't know what it takes to be a championship level team.
 What it takes every day.
 And if they think it is hard now, what do they think it will be like when we're trying to get to the Finals?

 "There were no expectations last year.
 Everyone played free and easy.
 Everyone surpassed whatever they expected for themselves.
 This year?
 We all have high expectations.
 The players, the coaches, everyone.
 And that's good, but we aren't doing it yet."

-This month, ESPN.com's Jackie MacMullan reported that Kyrie's teammates were "treading lightly" early in the season due to Irving's "mood swings."
+This month, ESPN.com's Jackie MacMullan reported that Kyrie's teammates were "treading lightly" early in the season because of Irving's "mood swings."